ebb-earl-co/tidal-wave/README.md

 # tidal-wave
 Waving at the [TIDAL](https://tidal.com) music service.
 Runs on (at least) Windows, macOS, and GNU/Linux.

-This project is inspired by [`qobuz-dl`](https://github.com/vitiko98/qobuz-dl), and, particularly, is a continuation of [`Tidal-Media-Downloader`](https://github.com/yaronzz/Tidal-Media-Downloader). **This project is intended for private use only: it is not intended for distribution of copyrighted content**
+This project is inspired by [`qobuz-dl`](https://github.com/vitiko98/qobuz-dl), and, particularly, is a continuation of [`Tidal-Media-Downloader`](https://github.com/yaronzz/Tidal-Media-Downloader). **This project is intended for private use only: it is not intended for distribution of copyrighted content**.

+[_This software uses libraries from the FFmpeg project under the LGPLv2.1_](https://ffmpeg.org/legal.html).
+This software uses code of [FFmpeg](http://ffmpeg.org) licensed under the [LGPLv2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) and its source can be downloaded [here](https://github.com/ebb-earl-co/tidal-wave/releases).

 ## Features
 * Download [FLAC](https://xiph.org/flac/), [Dolby Atmos](https://www.dolby.com/technologies/dolby-atmos/), [Sony 360 Reality Audio](https://electronics.sony.com/360-reality-audio), or [AAC](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) tracks; [AVC/H.264](https://en.wikipedia.org/wiki/Advanced_Video_Coding) (up to 1920x1080) + [AAC](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) videos